Shanu-Kumawat/quickshell-overview/README.md

 <div align="center">

-**Note:** This is a personal project shared with the community.
-It works well for my setup, but I'm not actively maintaining it.
-Feel free to fork and adapt it to your needs!
+**Note:** Maintenance will be limited due to time constraints, but **PRs and code improvements are welcome!** Feel free to contribute or fork for your own needs.

 Made with ❤️ for the Hyprland community